xylaron/shelf-management-t3/README.md

   - Fixed some styling for `Navbar`

 - [24/12/2022]

   - Created `Table` component in `Products` page to display the data in a table form instead of the list form
   - Added global default styles for tables in `global.css`
   - Fixed some styling for multiple pages/components

+- [27/12/2022]

+  - Removed package and boilerplate code for `next-auth`
+  - Added package `@faker-js/faker` for random data generation
+  - Added `generateData.ts` for doing data generation for testing
+  - Added `Transactions` page to display the generated transactions in console
+  - Added `types` files for setting up interfaces for objects in the codebase
+  - Added `baseUrl: "./src"` in `tsconfig.json` for easier imports
+    - Fixed all files in `src` with nested dots (e.g. ../../../) to new import format